-The soil microbe library unfortunately had a habit of being more offline than online.
-Now seems to have been closed altogether.
+The original soil microbe library unfortunately had a habit of being more offline than online.
+Now it seems to have been closed altogether.

 Trying to find examples of what I am looking at, I came across the following resources.
 What do you find helpful in your explorations?

 Please add to the comments below.

 Comprehensive resources covering several groups of soil organisms

 They are complemented by a soil database at the European Soil Portal.